johnsibly/asteroid-party/README.md

 # asteroid-party

-Mutliplayer asteroids game building using express and socket.io
+Mutliplayer asteroids game built using express and socket.io

 ## Setup

 * `npm install`

+## Usage

+Run locally using

-* `node asteroids.js`
+`node asteroids.js`

+Open [http://localhost:3000](http://localhost:3000) on your computer and use arrow keys to control your spaceship.

 ## Heroku deployment

-In addition to running this locally, I was keen to make accessable accross the internet, so ran on Heroku.
-Make sure you have Heroku set up by following there steps on https://devcenter.heroku.com/articles/getting-started-with-nodejs
+To make accessable globally, below are instructions for running on Heroku Make sure you have Heroku set up by following these steps https://devcenter.heroku.com/articles/getting-started-with-nodejs

 ### Creating for the first time